The Ultimate Vegan Thanksgiving Menu Even Your Meat-Eating Friends Will Crave (Hold the Tofurkey)

 Whether you call it stuffing or dressing, now this classic side dish is available to everyone.
 The flavor combination of cornbread mixed in with poultry seasoning (despite the name, there is no poultry in it!) creates that traditional flavor without chicken broth or turkey stock for a fully vegan stuffing recipe.

-In this healthy mashed potato recipe, fresh rosemary, salt, pepper and broth go a long way to create full-flavored, vegan mashed potatoes.
+In this healthy mashed potato recipe, sautéed onions nutritional yeast, broth and fresh chives go a long way to create full-flavored, vegan mashed potatoes.
 Mash the potatoes for a little longer than usual to achieve that creamy texture without the use of cream, butter or milk.

 To Make Ahead: Prepare the recipe as directed and transfer to a slow cooker, cover and keep on the "warm" setting for up to 2 hours.